 Avocado seeds are smooth, hard, and just the right size for a DIY foot massage.
 Collect several and place them in a shallow bucket or large bowl.
 Then you can roll your feet over them to help work out some of that tension.

-If you're a bit more adventurous, why not try using them to massage someone you love.
+If you're a bit more adventurous, why not try using them to massage someone you love?
 Either use the pits to gently rub the person's back or warm them up for a DIY hot-stone massage.

 14. Avocado Pit Shampoo

 Commercial shampoos are full of toxic ingredients and are also super expensive.
 Luckily, making a frugal and effective hair product is easy with avocado seeds.
-This shampoo thickens and softens hair, and they say it also helps reduce graying.
+This shampoo thickens and softens hair, and they say it also helps reduce greying.
 I've used this shampoo for years and can definitely recommend it.